 Netflix’s ‘The Stranger’ is an Australian crime thriller movie written and directed by Thomas M. Wright.
 It stars Joel Edgerton as Mark, an undercover cop trying to solve the murder case of a young boy.
 In the process, he meets Henry, the prime suspect in the case, and forms an intimate friendship with the man to coax a confession.
 As a result, a gritty tale of ethics unfolds that makes several poignant statements about violence and its nature.
 Given the sensational murder case that Mark solves in the film and the characters’ ethical dilemmas, viewers must feel that the film’s premise is ripped from newspaper headlines.
-If you are wondering whether ‘The Stranger’ is based on a true story or a book, we’ve gathered all the information for you right here!
+If you are wondering whether ‘The Stranger’ is inspired by a true story or a book, we’ve gathered all the information for you right here!

 Yes, ‘The Stranger’ is loosely based on a true story.
 The film’s story is inspired by Kate Kyriacou’s book ‘The Sting: The Undercover Operation That Caught Daniel Morcombe’s Killer.’
 The book itself is based on the murder investigation of Daniel Morcombe’s death.
 Morcombe was abducted on December 7, 2003.
 Witness reports hinted to police about the kidnapping, and they launched an investigation across Queensland.
 Years later, on August 21, 2011, Morcombe’s remains were found near 510 Kings Road, Glass House Mountains in Queensland.
 Brett Peter Cowan was charged and convicted of killing Morcombe, who was thirteen years old at the time of his death.
 Cowan was caught through a sting operation and confessed to killing Morcombe.